atfogo/elane-connector-ish-7.2/README.md

 In order for the elane.io connector to work.
 The cartridge `ac_atfogo_elane` has to be added to the backoffice and to the storefront cartridge list.

-Optionally edit the file `ac_atfogo_elane/staticfiles/cartridge/components/app-extension.component` to assign the cartridge lists as necessary.
+Edit the file `ac_atfogo_elane/staticfiles/cartridge/components/app-extension.component` to assign the cartridge lists as necessary.

 ### 4.2.
 Adjust the data-layer configuration